aperezcastagnino/devops-playground/README.md

 # Devops Playground

-This is just a POC to use a Terraform to deploy some infrastructure in AWS.
+This is just a POC to use Terraform to deploy some infrastructure in AWS.
-Para la poc se utilizo una api y una web que se obtuvo desde aca [React Exress App Medium Tutorial](https://github.com/Joao-Henrique/React_Express_App_Medium_Tutorial)
+For the POC, an API and a web application were used, obtained from here: [React Exress App Medium Tutorial](https://github.com/Joao-Henrique/React_Express_App_Medium_Tutorial)

 This repository contains four distinct sections: